PodgeCollins/theSimpsonsMemoryGame_MS2/README.md

     -As a Returning Visitor, I want to find the Social Media links so that I can follow and interact with the artists latest posts

-### Frequent User Goals:
-    -As a Frequent User, I want to check to see if there are any newly added merchandise to the website

-    -As a Frequent User, I want to check to see if the artist is playing new shows

 ## Design: